cloudfoundry-attic/efs-volume-release/README.md

 ### Create Stub Files

 #### director.yml
-* determine your bosh director uuid by invoking bosh status --uuid
+* determine your bosh director uuid by invoking `bosh environment`
 * create a new director.yml file and place the following contents into it:
     ```
     ---